elueckel/Discovergy_Smartmeter/README_en.md

 * Enhanced variables for EMH Meter
 * Added CURL Timeout

+## Version 2.0 (10.07.2020)
+* Complete re-write using one instance per meter
+* Manuell setup via meter UID (provided by component)
+* Calculation of cost and earnings (PV)
+* Integration of aWATTar smart tarifs

 For other unsupported meters, please post a message into the forum: https://www.symcon.de/forum/threads/43805-Modul-Discovergy-Smartmeter-die-zweite-f%C3%BCr-Module-Store?highlight=smartmeter